 Finally, make sure everything is correct and click Submit.

 That’s it, your link is created!
 You’re not done yet, though.
-To see Search Console data in Google Analytics 4, you’ll have to turn on the reports.
+To see Search Console data in Google Analytics, you’ll have to turn on the reports.

-Step 3 (GA4 Only): Add Search Console Reports to Analytics
+How to Add Search Console Report to Google Analytics

 Next, locate the Search Console card and click on Edit collection.

-Now, click on the three dots on the Search Console card, then click Publish.
+Now, click on the three dots on the Search Console card, and then click Publish.

 That’s it!
 A new Search Console reports section should now show up in your sidebar: